spavlekovsky/CAPP30239_FA22/README.md

 ## Sam Pavlekovsky

 This site contains the classwork, homework, and project work for Data Visualization, CAPP 30239.
-Each week has a folder containing subdirectories for those three categories (if applicable).
+Each week has a folder containing subdirectories for those three categories, where applicable.
+(Class files are predominantly examples provided by the teacher.)

 [Week 1](./week_01/README.md)